Jackfield Tile Museum

 The museum is housed in a decorative tile factory building, the former works of Craven Dunnill and Company, that is still used to produce tiles, particularly encaustic tiles.

 Jackfield is one of the oldest known ceramic production centres in Shropshire, a tradition dating back to the 16th century.
-The Thursfield family settled in Jackfield during the early 18th century; Jackfield wares are attributed to the family.
+The Thursfield family from Stoke-on-Trent settled in Jackfield in 1713; Jackfield wares are attributed to the family.

 Craven Dunnill gave up its Jackfield works in the early 1950s, moving to Bridgnorth, and the buildings were used by a firm making iron and bronze castings.
 In 1983, the Ironbridge Gorge Museum Trust purchased the works with the aid of an Architectural Heritage Fund grant.
 In 1989, tile manufacture restarted on the site and in 2001 Craven Dunnill took over this business again.
-In 1992 the frontage office and some of the workshop buildings: the Blunging House, Clay Arks, Tile Press Shop, and the Kiln House, were Grade II* & II listed.
+In 1992 the frontage office and some of the workshop buildings: the Blunging House, Clay Arks, Tile Press Shop, and the Kiln House, were Grade II* and II listed.